Frank T. M. White: University of Queensland, Australia

-In 1965, prior to taking up an appointment as visiting professor at McGill University, Frank White presented an update on the Queensland University Experimental Mine at the 8th Commonwealth Mining and Metallurgical Congress.
+In 1965, prior to taking up an appointment as a visiting professor at McGill University, Frank White presented an update on the Queensland University Experimental Mine at the 8th Commonwealth Mining and Metallurgical Congress.
 As published, this included photographs of the mainshaft headframe, mining research laboratory, experimental pilot plant (showing equipment, research laboratories and workshop), and an inclined tramway leading into the open cut, where jet piercing, a drill test rig, and inflammability station were located.
 Teaching, demonstration and research activities were reviewed.
 Mining research was identified in the following areas: jet piercing, ventilation network analysis, noise abatement, explosives research, soil mechanics, aerodynamics of shaft design, human comfort studies (heat and ventilation), and rock mechanics.
 With regard to mineral dressing research, reference was made to comminution, mineral breakage, particle size control, and flotation kinetics.
 Regarding mineral processing and hydrometallurgy, mention is made of extraction of uranium values from refractory ores, solvent-in-pulp extraction of metal values, and solar heating of leaching circuits.
 Note was taken of the establishment of a Minerals Industries Research and Technical Service (M.I.R.T.S.) with activities assigned to five divisions: mining, ore testing, ceramics, industrial metallurgy, and analytics.

-The unique developments that had taken place at the University Experimental Mine were later described in the following manner by UQ's eminent first Librarian Harrison Bryan, in his 1966 essay on the history of the institution:
+The unique developments that had taken place at the University Experimental Mine were later described in the following manner by UQ's first Librarian Harrison Bryan, in his 1966 essay on the history of the institution: